Joshur2002/Flappy-Bird/README.md

 # Flappy Bird
-- A replication of the mobile game Flappy Bird.
+- A replication of the mobile game Flappy Bird with reinforcement learning.

-## Descrition
+## Description
--
+- Reproduced in C++
+- Reinforcement-learning with Q-learning and Epsilon-Greedy algorithms.
+   - Unordered map with custom hash function used for Q-table and N-table
+   - Reinforcement learning algorithm with Q-learning is split into four parts:
+      - Initialize: Checks whether the tuple has been registered in Q-table and/or N-table
+      - Action: Decides whether to explore or exploit based off hyperparameters
+      - Learn: Updates the tables with new values

 ## Specs
 - Used Visual Studios 2022.